MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/check-status.md

 ---
 title: "Check for analysis status | Microsoft Docs"
-description: "Read how to form a GET request using the PowerApps checker web API to check the status of an analysis request job" ms.custom: "" ms.date: 06/04/2019 ms.service: powerapps
+description: "Learn how to form a GET request using the PowerApps checker web API to check the status of an analysis request job." ms.custom: "" ms.date: 06/04/2019 ms.service: powerapps